 Inverse Condemnation-A Short Primer

-This Article is written for general informational purposes only.
+This Article is written by Owners’ Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding some of the basic elements of an inverse condemnation claim.
 It is not intended to provide legal advice.
-For a more indepth understanding of inverse condemnation, consultation with an exerienced eminent domain lawyer is advised.
+For a more in depth understanding of inverse condemnation, consultation with an exerienced eminent domain lawyer is advised.

 What Is An Inverse Condemnation Taking?

 An airplane flies so low over your home, the walls shake and the windows rattle.

 A city decides to build a sewage treatment plant right next to your residential property.